 - Democrat or Republican – what are you?
 I’m neither.

 What the heck does that mean?
-I used to be a Republican.
-I changed, the party changed.
+I grew up in a Republican household.
+I changed, the Republican party changed.
 I haven’t flipped over to the Democratic side either.
-Both parties have good ideas and bad ideas.
+I’ve been an independent for darned near my entire adult life.
+Both parties have had good ideas and bad ideas.
 Lately, it seems like instead of using clashing ideas to flush out our own and make a better idea, politics is just about squabbling.
 It doesn’t have to be.
 We can do better.
 Republicans, I like being financially responsible, smaller government, lower level control…but that means government stays out of my personal business, medical decisions, and freedoms of expression.
 Democrats, I love my first amendment rights, privacy, protecting the vulnerable, access to healthcare…but on a budget, and balancing rights.
 We aren’t going to agree on everything.
 That’s ok.
 I’m not asking you to.
 I’m a moderate, reasonable voice that will vote on good law that protects and balances.
 Everyone else?
 My views are the political party that is missing.
+I would be the “Boring, Reasonable, Competent Party” or the “Cost-effective, Kind Laws Party.”

 - Climate change?

 Climate change is real, and the greatest threat to our society of any issues.
 It is a national defense issue, an economic issue, and a humanitarian issue.
 Whether or not you believe climate change is man-made (and I do believe it is), we have a responsibility to jump to the front lines with mitigation and adaptation immediately.
 Punting this ball further will only make it more expensive, in fiscal costs and lives lost.
+If you spend decades ignoring a leaky roof, you’re going to need more than a few shingles to fix the damage.
 This is not a partisan issue, and should be uniting us all.
+It’s a terrific opportunity to take the lead, create jobs, and create a sustainable future.

 - Healthcare?
 It’s a mess – make it better, not worse